lutfiEmre/emselect/README.md

 colorfultext={true}
 This prop is a boolean that controls whether or not the text inside the component will be colorful.
 When set to true, the text will have color variations.

+direction={"bottom"}
+Placement of the drop-down select menu example below on the left on the right at the top

 label="Pick the lucky apple"
 This prop provides a label for the component, which can act as an instructional or descriptive message for the user.
 In this case, the label prompts the user to "Pick the lucky apple".